raspberrypilearning/getting-started-scratch/en/step_10.md

 --- collapse ---
 ---
-title: Program your sprites into layers
+title: Program your sprites into a number of layers
 ---

 **Through the window with tree**: [See inside](https://scratch.mit.edu/projects/454188775/editor){:target="_blank"}